nkernis/blog.noahkernis.com/content/posts/itp/fall_2019/intro_fabrication/00_hiLIGHTer/index.md

 The first light was to test if the twisting mechanism would work.
 It was made of two plastic quart containers (thank you delivery food) stacked on top of each other.
 I decided to use plastic quart containers for two reasons:

-1. Were large and provided a lot of workable surface area
+1. They were large and provided a lot of workable surface area
-2. Were clear so I could easily see if something wasn't in the correct position
+2. They were clear so I could easily see if something wasn't in the correct position

 The second light was a "hiLIGHTer".
 It's a highlighter with an LED instead of ink.
 The idea for this came from walking over to the junk shelf and looking for parts.
 I saw a highlighter and a marker and thought if I took out the insides of both, the marker would fit into the highlighter body.
 Turns out - it did.